MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-admin-role.md

 #### Term store administration

 There is a separate role within SharePoint called the Term Store administrator.
-Users assigned this role can add or change terms in the term store (a directory of common terms you want to use across your organization).
+Users assigned to this role can add or change terms in the term store (a directory of common terms you want to use across your organization).
 To learn more, see [Assign roles and permissions to manage term sets](assign-roles-and-permissions-to-manage-term-sets.md).

 #### API access